hplp/MEMulator/Intel/README.md

-This branch is for intel FPGAs.
+This branch is for intel FPGAs..